CHORUS-TRE/workbench-operator/README.md

 ### TODO

-- Allow to specify xpra-server and socat images.
+- Allow to specify xpra-server and socat images;
 - Handling the whole life cycle when the user stops the Server from within;
 - Report various information in the /status for the applications;
 - TLS between the Xpra server and the applications;
+- Admission webhook;
 - etc.

 ## Getting Started